Skip to main content

 cd rdk_model_zoo

-Then use the following command to enter Jupyter Lab (Note: The IP address is the actual IP used when logging in to the board):
+Then start Jupyter Lab with the following command (replace the IP address with the actual IP used to log in to the board):

 jupyter lab --allow-root --ip 10.112.148.68

-After using the command, the above log will appear.
-Hold Ctrl and click the link shown in the figure with the left mouse button to enter Jupyter Lab (as shown in the figure below).
-Double-click demos to select a model and experience RDK Model Zoo.
+After running the command, you will see the above log.
+Hold Ctrl and left-click the link shown in the image to enter Jupyter Lab (as shown below).
+Double-click demos to select and experience models in the RDK Model Zoo.

 Module Introduction

-The RDK series Model Zoo is generally divided into the following modules (this part takes RDK X5 as an example, please switch to the corresponding branch according to the actual situation):
+The RDK Model Zoo is divided into the following modules (using RDK X5 as an example; please switch to the corresponding branch as needed):

 1. Large Models